-And as in any book that Matt Armendariz of Matt Bites photographs, the images are beautiful and enticing.
+And as in any book that Matt Armendariz photographs, the images are beautiful and enticing.

 The recipe in Melt is called Humboldt Fog with Grilled Peaches and Orzo, but I took a few liberties, considering the season and my penchant for cutting fat and calories.
 That being said, the original recipe is one that I will definitely be trying next summer.
-Peaches and mint are a killer combination!
+Peaches and mint are an irresistible combination!

 To me, the sign of a really good cookbook is one that inspires with flavor combinations and methods, but contains recipes that are flexible enough for readers to make adaptations according to their own taste buds or needs.
 This book definitely does all of that!